Divyanshu-shah/AI-CHATBOT-WEBAPP/README.md

 ## 📦 API Reference
 The AI Chatbot Gemini project provides a RESTful API for interacting with the chatbot.
 The API documentation is available at [https://api.ai-chatbot-gemini.com/docs](https://api.ai-chatbot-gemini.com/docs).

-## 👤 Author
-The AI Chatbot Gemini project is developed and maintained by [Prajjwal Rai](https://github.com/prajjwalrai).

 ## 📝 License
 The AI Chatbot Gemini project is licensed under the [MIT License](https://opensource.org/licenses/MIT).